iSarabjitDhiman/TweeterPy/docs/docs.md

 # get data by keys from the nested python dict, just pass in the dataset and the key name you want to extract.

 # NOTE : THERE MIGHT BE MULTIPLE KEYS WITH THE SAME NAME.
-SAY ID (IT COULD BE ID OF TWEET OR A USER OR A THREAD CONVERSATION ETC. ) TRY TO PASS A UNIQUE KEY, OR JUST PASS A DATASET WITH UNIQUE KEYS.
+SAY ID (IT COULD BE ID OF TWEET OR A USER OR A THREAD CONVERSATION ETC.) TRY TO PASS A UNIQUE KEY, OR JUST PASS A DATASET WITH UNIQUE KEYS.
+# YOU CAN ALSO PASS NESTED KEYS IN A TUPLE IF THERE ARE MULTIPLE SIMILIAR KEYS IN THE DATASET.
+(CHECK BELOW)

 # Get all the username from the tweets.
 usernames = find_nested_key(tweets,"screen_name")